schersh/Git-tips/README.md

 $ git remote add origin / upstream master [url]
 * adds a remote or upstream master so that can pull in new changes to keep your local copy up-to-date

+$ git remote -v
+* shows a list of all the existing remote repositories for the working directory

 $ git pull upstream master
 * pulls updates from upstream repo